 What is the best plate carrier?

 The best carrier is the one that suits your needs.
+If you expect rifle fire rounds to fly, you'll want a plate carrier.
 If your mission's priority is concealment over rifle protection, a concealed carrier should be what you end up wearing.
-If you anticipate rifle fire rounds, you'll want a plate carrier.

 Load-bearing capability is also important.
 If you're anticipating a loadout in the 20-35 lbs. range, a standard PC should be fine.
 Less than that, and you might check out the minimalist carriers.